WebOfTrustInfo/rwot9-prague/draft-documents/ReputationInterpretation.md

 ## **Abstract**

-This paper explores how to take a “reputation” trust graph, with multiple characteristics and create actionable output.
-The paper is not focused on the automation of the process.
-It can be applied by human processing of information or through a programmed software implementations.
-It may also apply to business entities and organizations, not just persons.
+This paper explores how to take a “reputation” trust graph with multiple characteristics and create actionable output.
+It is not focused on the automation of the process, which could be applied by human processing of information or through a programmed software implementations.

-We are looking to categorize the types of reputation people might have into general buckets, such as:
+We are looking to categorize the types of reputation that people might have into general buckets, such as:

 *   Knowledge
 *   Emotional Intelligence
 *   Generalized Skills
 *   Reviews from others

 The output that we would produce is specific to each type of community or decision.
 For example:

 *   Yes/no
 *   Graph or diagram